simeydotme/svelte-range-slider-pips/docs/upgrade.md

 ### Important Notes

 - Legacy fallback colors have been removed as all modern browsers support CSS variables
+- The component is light-mode by default
+- Dark mode can be enabled by setting `darkmode="force"`
-- The component will automatically adapt to system dark mode preferences
+- The component will follow the system color scheme if `darkmode="auto"` is set.
 - Custom themes can be applied by overriding the base theme variables
 - All existing CSS variable overrides remain supported for backward compatibility
 - The new system provides better color consistency and easier theme management